visualopsholdings/nodes-irc/README.md

 $ bundle exec cucumber
 ```

-This will run up a dummy "nodes" with some dummy data and tun end to end tests
+This will run up a dummy "nodes" with some dummy data and run end to end tests
 against the IRC client.

 You can find the actual tests in "features".